TOSIT-IO/tdp-website/content/reports/250613-contributors.md

 # Notes from June 13th, 2025

 Part of Hive-acid does not work.
 In Hive 3, the location variable manages both external tables and managed tables.
 In hive 4 there are 2 different variables: location and managedlocation.
-Due to this change, a lambda user can no longer access the managed table in Hive 4 in the same way as in Hive 3The solution for hive 4 to have ACID properties could be to use iceberg.
+Due to this change, a lambda user can no longer access the managed table in Hive 4 in the same way as in Hive 3.
+The solution for hive 4 to have ACID properties could be to use iceberg.
 Investigation in progress.

 ## Pull Requests